AT&T to pay $105 million to settle charges it 'crammed' phone bills

 "What’s shocking to me, as I thought about this particular settlement, is that we’re talking about reputable companies like AT&T and others.
 This isn’t, you know, Phil’s Phone Shack that’s doing this," said Maryland Attorney General Doug Gansler.

-Prodded by state attorneys general, AT&T, T-Mobile US TMUS.N, Verizon (VZ.N) and Sprint (S.N) agreed in November to stop billing customers for such third-party services.
+Prodded by state attorneys general, AT&T, T-Mobile US, Verizon and Sprint agreed in November to stop billing customers for such third-party services.

 FCC Chairman Tom Wheeler estimated that 20 million consumers a year are crammed, and said other wireless providers were under scrutiny.
 "Stay tuned," said Wheeler, hinting of potential actions against other carriers.